EAG-es/jardineria_1.1_v8/README.md

 # jardineria_1.1_v8
-Web App with JSP, JSTL and JDBC for Tomcat with internationalization
+Web App with JSP, JSTL and JDBC for Tomcat8 with internationalization

 Database sql in folder: Jardineria, for MySQL